Goncaloc29/Goncalo-Caraca/README.md

 👋 Hi, I’m Gonçalo Caraça.

-👀 I’m interested in Network, Cyber Security and Automation.
+👀 I’m interested in Network, Cyber Security, IT/OT and Automation.

 🌱 I'm currently pursuing a master's degree in IT Network Manager, my CCNA and my CCNP.